devdogio/Inventory-Pro-Docs/docs/FAQ.md

 This page will go over the common pitfalls new users fall into and how to resolve them.

+## Errors on import

+When importing a new Unity asset, follow [these practices](https://devdog.io/blog/importing-assets-into-unity-projects-9-best-practices/) to import your asset.

+!!! warning
+​	We are aware of a conflict between InventoryPro and uMMORPG.
+Both packages use a Player class, unfortunately the one in uMMORPG is not in a namespace, and overrides the one in `InventoryPlayer`.
+There is nothing that we can do on our side about this.
+If you want to use these packages together, please contact the creators of uMMORPG to make the change.

 ## Unable to pick up items

 When you are unable to pick up items, but do not receive any warnings or errors the player is most likely not set up correctly.

 When building a  **2D Game** make sure to use the Player2D Component instead of the regular Player component.

 When building a  **3D Game** make sure to use the Player Component, not the Player2D Component.

 Make sure you have a PhysicsRaycaster attached to your main camera; And make sure to uncheck the IgnoreRaycasts layer, and optionally the TransparentFX.
+For 2D games, you will need a Physics2DRaycaster instead.

 ![](Assets/PhysicsRaycaster.png)